 If you need the experience this will be a good place to start.
 If you are comfortable financially I would skip this and look for work using the methods I mentioned earlier.
 If you need the money, then maybe you should try your luck on these sites.

-I frequented these sites at the beginning of my freelance career because I needed the experience and the money.
+I frequented these sites at the beginning of my career to look for freelance social media jobs because I needed the experience and the money.

 Some freelancers recommend cold calling, but I never found much success with it because most of the people you contact aren’t looking for marketing help.
 Out of every 100 people you call maybe 1 or 2 will be interested.
 Then getting them to hire you and pay you a fair amount is another painful task.